lramovha/googleKeepAppClone/README.md

 # googleKeepAppClone
-this is a close for google keep app.
+this is a clone for google keep app.